cytomining/pycytominer/CONTRIBUTING.md

-# Contributing to pycytominer
+# Contributing to Pycytominer

-First of all, thank you for contributing to pycytominer! :tada: :100:
+First of all, thank you for contributing to Pycytominer! :tada: :100:

-This document contains guidelines on how to most effectively contribute to the pycytominer codebase.
+This document contains guidelines on how to most effectively contribute to the Pycytominer codebase.

 If you are stuck, please feel free to ask any questions or ask for help.